krushnakadam140/Demo_class/README.md

 # Demo_class
-This is my first Github demo class
+This is my first Github demo class.